-“Greatness” In a Time of Covid is the title of a poem inspired by the bungling responses of the British and American governments to the Coronavirus pandemic, with the tragic loss of tens of thousands of lives.
+“Greatness” In a Time of Covid is the title of a poem inspired by the bungling responses of the British, some other European, and the US governments to the Coronavirus pandemic, with the tragic loss of tens of thousands of lives.
 The arrogance of the governments, based on their colonialist histories, contrasted markedly with the extraordinary bravery and sacrifice of essential workers, and the fact that the majority of those who became ill and/or sadly died, were immigrants, or descendants of immigrants from former colonies.

 Written and first performed by Tayo Aluko, “Greatness” contains themes which suggest that the poem would benefit from translation into, and performance in languages of the European states that colonised the world – Africa, Asia, North and South America, Australia, New Zealand and territories in between.

-The idea of Mapping “Greatness” is to gather audiovisual performances of the poem from people around the world, in the languages of the former colonisers, or in the local creoles and patois that developed from the colonisation and migration processes, or in their indigenous languages.
-In the first instance, they are being posted on the recordings page and the facebook page.
+The idea of Mapping “Greatness” is to gather audiovisual performances of the poem from “People of the Global Majority” from around the world, in the languages of the former colonisers, in the local creoles and patois that developed from the colonisation and migration processes, or in their indigenous languages.

-At a later date, the performances will be uploaded onto a digital map of the world, along with the information on the person’s and their family’s migration stories.
-Also available would be relevant information and links to resources on the colonial histories associated with that person’s or family’s journey.
+The performances are now being uploaded onto this digital world map.
+Also available in the long term would be relevant information and links to resources on the colonial histories associated with that person’s or family’s journey.

 This is an open call for the following: